-- (a) Interest expense (excluding interest expense incurred by LFB) is added back in determining operating revenue because such expense relates to corporate financing activities and is not considered to be a cost directly related to the revenue of our business. - (b) Revenue related to the consolidation of noncontrolling interests is excluded from operating revenue because the Company has no economic interest in such amount. - (c) Represents changes in the fair value of investments held in connection with LFI and other similar deferred compensation arrangements for which a corresponding equal amount is excluded from compensation and benefits expense.
+(a) Interest expense (excluding interest expense incurred by LFB) is added back in determining operating revenue because such expense relates to corporate financing activities and is not considered to be a cost directly related to the revenue of our business.

+(b) Represents certain distribution fees and reimbursable deal costs paid to third parties for which an equal amount is excluded from both operating revenue and non-compensation expense, respectively, and excludes bad debt expense, which represents fees that are deemed uncollectible.

+(c) Revenue related to the consolidation of noncontrolling interests is excluded from operating revenue because the Company has no economic interest in such amount.

+(d) Represents changes in the fair value of investments held in connection with LFI and other similar deferred compensation arrangements for which a corresponding equal amount is excluded from compensation and benefits expense.

 Three Months Ended March 31,

-2017 2016
+2018 2017

-(\$ in the usands)
+(\$ in the ousands)

 Adjusted Compensation and Benefits Expense:

-Total compensation and benefits expense \$ 361,801 \$ 297,210
+Total compensation and benefits expense \$ 405,047 \$ 361,801

 Adjustments:

-Noncontrolling interests (a) (1,643) (1,752)
+Noncontrolling interests (a) (2,527) (1,643)

-(Charges) credits pertaining to LFI (b) (7,353) 2,514
+(Charges) credits pertaining to LFI (b) 1,436 (7,353)

-Adjusted compensation and benefits expense \$ 352,805 \$ 297,972
+Adjusted compensation and benefits expense \$ 403,956 \$ 352,805

-Adjusted compensation and benefits expense, as a % of operating revenue 56.5% 58.9%
+Adjusted compensation and benefits expense, as a % of operating

+revenue 55.8% 56.5 %